xtonousou/ship/README.md

 ### Contribution

-Pull requests, issues, suggestions, testing and feedback are all welcome
+Pull requests, issues, suggestions, testing and feedback are all welcome :octocat:
+Please read [this] article first, about code of conduct

 * Fork the repo
 * Create a new branch